StanfordLPNG/pantheon-contest/contest_walkthrough.md

 (see man mm-link for details on making an mm-link trace)

-Now I will run:
+In the `pantheon/test` directory, run:
 ```
 mm-delay 28 mm-link 10mbps_trace 10mbps_trace -- sh -c './run.py -r $USER@$MAHIMAHI_BASE:pantheon --run-only test'
 ```
-and wait patiently...
+and wait patiently to perform the experiment over the emulated link.

+## Analysis
-Logs of this run like the ones in the archive for Nepal will be in `pantheon/test`, from here we can compare the two experiments in `pantheon/analyze` by running:
+Logs of this experiment will be in `pantheon/test` directory. from here we can compare the two experiments in `pantheon/analyze` by running:
 ```
 ./compare_two_experiments.py https://stanford-pantheon.s3.amazonaws.com/real-world-results/Nepal/2017-01-03T21-30-Nepal-to-AWS-India-10-runs-logs.tar.xz ../test/
 ```